Integrate a ticket-based or registration-based platform

 }

-If your experience orders are able to be cancelled, track a Cancelled Order event when someone cancels an order.
-This event should contain all the information about the cancelled order, including a cancellation reason.
+If your experience orders are able to be canceled, track a Canceled Order event when someone cancels an order.
+This event should contain all the information about the canceled order, including a cancelation reason.
 Each event will have almost the same payload as a Placed Order event.
-For Cancelled Order events to be included in CLV calculations, they must have $event_ids that correspond to a previously tracked Placed Order event.
+For Canceled Order events to be included in CLV calculations, they must have $event_ids that correspond to a previously tracked Placed Order event.

 For event, update the event name and the timestamp and add an additional property for the cancellation reason: